supabase/wrappers/supabase-wrappers/README.md

 ## Installation

-Supabase Wrappers is a pgx extension, so you can follow the [installation steps](https://github.com/tcdi/pgx#system-requirements) as mentioned by pgx.
+Wrappers is a pgx extension, so you can follow the [installation steps](https://github.com/tcdi/pgx#system-requirements) as mentioned by pgx.

 ## Developing a FDW

-To develop a FDW using Supabase Wrappers, you only need to implement the [ForeignDataWrapper](./src/interface.rs) trait.
+To develop a FDW using Wrappers, you only need to implement the [ForeignDataWrapper](./src/interface.rs) trait.

 ```rust
 pub trait ForeignDataWrapper {